Efficient Temporal Sentence Grounding in Videos with Multi-Teacher Knowledge Distillation: Related Work

 \subsection{Proposal-free Methods}

 Actually, the caliber of the sampled proposals has a significant impact on the impressive performance obtained by proposal-based methods.
-To avoid incurring the additional computational costs associated with the production of proposal features, proposal-free approaches directly regress or forecast the beginning and end times of the target moment. \citet{wang2020temporally} aggregate contextual information by obtaining the relations between the current segment and its neighbor segments and propose a Contextual Boundary-aware Prediction (CBP).
+To avoid incurring the additional computational costs associated with the production of proposal features, proposal-free approaches directly regress or forecast the beginning and end times of the target moment.
 VSLNet \citet{zhang2020span} exploits context-query attention modified from QANet \citet{yu2018fast} to perform fine-grained multimodal interaction.
 Then a conditioned span predictor computes the probabilities of the start/end boundaries of the target moment.
 SeqPAN \cite{zhang2021parallel} design a self-guided parallel attention module to effectively capture self-modal contexts and cross-modal attentive information between video and text inspired by sequence labeling tasks in natural language processing. \citet{yang2022entity} propose Entity-Aware and Motion-Aware Transformers (EAMAT) that progressively localize actions in videos by first coarsely locating clips with entity queries and then finely predicting exact boundaries in a shrunken temporal region with motion queries.
-In addition, \citet{huang2022video} introduce Elastic Moment Bounding (EMB) to accommodate flexible and adaptive activity temporal boundaries toward modeling universally interpretable video-text correlation with tolerance to underlying temporal uncertainties in pre-fixed annotations.
 Nevertheless, with the improvement of performance, huge and complex architectures inevitably result in higher computational cost during inference phase.